ArnavAnand10/Quiz_App/README.md

-Here's a GitHub description text for a quiz app built using MongoDB, Express, Node.js, and EJS templating, where users can create quizzes and share unique quiz codes with students:

----

 **Quizzoo App**

-The QuizMe App is a web-based quiz management system that allows educators and quiz creators to easily create and share quizzes with students.
-This application is built on the MEEN (MongoDB, Express, EJS, Node.js) stack, providing a robust and scalable solution for managing quizzes and assessing student knowledge.
+The Quizzoo App is a web-based quiz management system that allows educators and quiz creators to easily create and share quizzes with students.
+This application is built on the MEEN (MongoDB, Express, EJS, Node.js) stack,

 **Features:**